cloudogu/dogu-development-docs/docs/core/compendium_en.md

 - ciphers 0-9
 - an overall length of less than 20 characters

-It is recommended to use the same full qualified dogu name within the dogu's Dockerfile as a label named `NAME`.
+It is recommended to use the same full qualified dogu name within the dogu's Dockerfile as environment variable `NAME`.

 Examples: